The log minimal model program for K\"ahler $3$-folds: Preliminaries

 \section{Preliminaries}

 An \emph{analytic variety} or simply a \emph{variety} is an irreducible and reduced complex space.
-For a normal analytic variety $X$ and a $\mbQ$-divisor $B$ such that $K_X+B$ is $\mbQ$-Cartier, we define the singularities of the pair $(X, B)$ as in \cite{KM98}.
-Note that throughout this article by a pair $(X, B)$ we will always mean that $X$ is normal, $B\>0$ is an effective $\mbQ$-divisor such that $K_X+B$ is $\mbQ$-Cartier.
-If $B$ is not effective, then we will call the corresponding singularities of $(X, B)$ sub-klt, sub-dlt, etc.
+A \emph{pair} $(X,B)$ consists of a normal analytic variety $X$ and an effective $\mbQ$-divisor $B\geq 0$ such that $K_X+B$ is $\mbQ$-Cartier.
+We define the singularities of the pair $(X, B)$ as in \cite{KM98}.
+If $B$ is not assumed to be effective, then we will call $(X,B)$ a sub-pair and the corresponding singularities of $(X, B)$ sub-klt, sub-dlt, etc.

-\begin{definition}\cite[Definition 2.2]{HP16} An analytic variety $X$ is \emph{K\"ahler} or a \emph{K\"ahler space} if there exists a positive closed real $(1, 1)$ form $\omega\in\mcA_{\mbR}^{1, 1}(X)$ such that the following holds: for every point $x\in X$ there exists an open neighborhood $x\in U$ and a closed embedding $\iota_U:U\to V$ into an open set $V\subset\mbC^N$, and a strictly plurisubharmonic $C^\infty$ function $f:V\to\mbR$ such that $\omega|_{U\cap X_{\sm}}=(i\del\bar{\del}f)|_{U\cap X_{\sm}}$.
+\begin{definition}\cite[Definition 2.2]{HP16} An analytic variety $X$ is \emph{K\"ahler} or a \emph{K\"ahler space} if there exists a positive closed real $(1, 1)$-form $\omega\in\mcA_{\mbR}^{1, 1}(X)$ such that the following holds: for every point $x\in X$ there exists an open neighborhood $x\in U$ and a closed embedding $\iota_U:U\to V$ into an open set $V\subset\mbC^N$, and a strictly plurisubharmonic $\mathcal C^\infty$-function $f:V\to\mbR$ such that $\omega|_{U\cap X_{\sm}}=(i\del\bar{\del}f)|_{U\cap X_{\sm}}$.
 Here $X_\textsubscript{sm}$ is the smooth locus of $X$.

 \end{definition}